More heat & humidity ahead of thunderstorms

 FORECAST DISCUSSION:

-More heat and humidity are on the way the next couple of days.
+Heat and humidity continue to be the main focus of the forecast.

-Even this morning, you’re going to notice that it’s warmer and more muggy than yesterday.
-We’re waking up to lows around 70 degrees, which is about 5 degrees above normal for this time of year.
+Even early this morning, you’re going to notice that it’s warm and sticky.
+Lows are only falling into the 70s, which is about 10 degrees above normal for this time of year.

-After a warm start to the day, sunshine will help temperatures quickly climb into the low to mid 90s, which is almost 10 degrees above normal.
-When you factor in the humidity, it will feel almost 5 degrees warmer.
-Heat and humidity will combine for an isolated chance for pop-up showers.
-However, like yesterday, most areas will stay dry.
+Thanks to a warm start to the day and a mostly sunny sky, temperatures will climb into the mid 90s.
+When you factor in the humidity thought it will feel about 5 degrees warmer, meaning heat index will approach 95-100 degrees.

-Tonight, we’ll see more warm and muggy conditions as lows fall to the 70s.
+Mostly clear and muggy conditions continue tonight as lows fall down to the 70s.

-Heat and humidity are back in full force Tuesday.
-Temperatures will climb back into the mid 90s, but feel more like upper 90s with the humidity.
-The heat and humidity will lead to a few afternoon pop-ups as well.
+Tomorrow, more heat and humidity will dominate the forecast.
+Temperatures will climb into the low to mid 90s, and this time heat and humidity will combine to help thunderstorms develop in the afternoon.

-The warm and sticky patter will continue Wednesday ahead of a cold front.
-As highs rise to the 90s, we’ll see showers and thunderstorms develop.
+Showers and thunderstorms will continue Wednesday night into Thursday as a front moves through.
+Behind the front, cooler, drier air moves in on Friday.

 Have a great day!